-DAW Input Number Vocaster Input Use 1 Video Call L A mix of all inputs excluding Loopback, this is a mix-minus so 2 Video Call R a video call guest can hear your whole show without hearing (minus) themselves.
+DAW Input Number Vocaster Input Use 1 Video Call L A mix of all inputs excluding Loopback, this is a mix-minus so a video call guest can hear your whole show without hearing 2 Video Call R (minus) themselves.
 3 Show Mix L A starse mix of all the inputs to record your whole show 4 Show Mix R A stereo mix of all the inputs to record your whole show.
 5 Host Microphone The Host microphone input.
 6 Guest Microphone The Guest microphone input.
 7 Aux L Two channels fed from a device connected to the phone input 8 Aux R on Vocaster.
-9 Bluetooth L Two chosenels ford from the Directorath instat 10 Bluetooth R Two channels fed from the Bluetooth input.
-11 Loopback 1 L Circul form of the form of the second state of the 12 Loopback 1 R Signal from software fed from software playback 1-2.
+9 Bluetooth L Two channels feel from the Directorath innut 10 Bluetooth R Two channels fed from the Bluetooth input.
+11 Loopback 1 L 12 Loopback 1 R Signal from software fed from software playback 1-2.
 13 Loopback 2 L 14 Loopback 2 R Signal from software fed from software playback 3-4.